 Our Story

-Kim began her career as a photographer and graphic designer, and later found her true passion in the culinary arts.
-She graduated with top honors from the Pacific Institute of Culinary Arts in Vancouver BC and worked in several Seattle restaurants, including as chef at Macrina Bakery and Cafe, and chef / food photographer at Chateau Ste.
+Kim began her career as a photographer and graphic designer before discovering her true calling in the culinary arts.
+She graduated with top honors from the Pacific Institute of Culinary Arts in Vancouver BC, and after moving to Seattle, honed her craft in several restaurants before going on to become chef at Macrina Bakery and Cafe and chef / food photographer at Chateau Ste.
 Michelle Wine Estates.
-She serves as a Regional Councilor for Slow Food USA, a nonprofit organization promoting good, clean, and fair food for all.
+She also holds a WSET wine certification.